ahmadmssm/iOS_Bootstrap/README.md

 51. Event bus helper class.
 52. Added Skeleton helper class to add skeleton effect to UIViews, table and collection views.
 53. Added dropdown banner component.
+54. Includes RXvalidation.
+55. Out of the box table and collection view live data.
-54. How to use + examples + documentation + references.
+56. How to use + examples + documentation + references.

 ## Upcoming features